 The frangible tie is shown opposite, which is a strip of webbing folded lengthways and sewn together.
 On opening, both ends of the webbing get pulled apart and the graduated stitching tears smoothly and progressively, dissipating shockloads.

-The MARS rocket society used a variation on this idea: they made loops in their risers, and wound adhesive tape across the neck of the loop.
-The tape tore upon recovery deployment, dissipating some of the load.
+The MARS rocket society use a variation on this idea: they make loops in their risers, and wind adhesive tape across the neck of the loop.
+The tape tears upon recovery deployment, dissipating some of the load.